 Sandra Morales is a cheerleader for San Antonio’s West Side community, something many families on the Westside need as the country continues to recover.

 “There are just so many who are struggling right now, medically, financially,” Morales said.
 “So many parents with kids in our after school program have lost their jobs, sometimes both parents, sometimes just one.”

-Morales serves as executive director of the House of Neighborly Service, a nonprofit that has served West Side families since 1917.
-Currently, the organization offers programs that prepare young children for school, that address food insecurity, and that support families holistically, among other services.
+Morales serves as executive director of the House of Neighborly Service (HNS), a nonprofit that has served West Side families since 1917.
+The organization offers a range of programs, including preparing young children for school, addressing food insecurity, and supporting families holistically.

-“My wish is that funders—whether it’s individuals, foundations—that they continue to see that [we serve] people who are in need and who will continue to be in need of resources, especially (in 2021).”
+“My wish,” said Morales, “is that funders—whether it’s individuals, foundations—that they continue to see that [we serve] people who are in need and who will continue to be in need of resources, especially now.”